hcfman/sbts-aru/README.md

 **Choice of OS**

-The install script supports the older Raspberry Pi bullseye releases as well as the newer Debian bookworm release, ready the Raspberry Pi 5.
+The install script supports both the older Raspberry Pi Bullseye releases and the newer Debian Bookworm release, ready for the Raspberry Pi 5.

+One thing I noticed on the Raspberry Pi 4 with Bookworm was that after the first installation, it might not work as expected.
+You can check this by running gpsmon.
+If it's not receiving data and not fully rendering the screen, this issue might be present.
+If you observe this, the solution is to shut down the computer with "sudo shutdown -h now" and then unplug the power adapter from the Pi to ensure all power is cut off.
+There might be a serial line initialization problem with Bookworm.
+This procedure should resolve it.
+All subsequent boot-ups should be fine.

 **First**